RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

   this is the express lane."
 "I know that," the student snaps.
 The clerk snaps back, "Then are you a Harvard student who can't count, or an MIT student who can't read?"

+## Puns

+-  Al Gore may not have invented the internet, but he did come up with al-gore-ithms.